-Rent arrears performance has remained consistent with the previous year despite the challenges of UC roll out.
+Rent arrears performance has weakened compared with the previous year as we see a greater proportion of tenants experiencing the challenges of migration to Universal Credit.
 The allocation of arrears workload has been spread across the Officer and Assistant group, we have continued to improve our internal reporting and monitoring processes, and we have developed stronger early-intervention processes.